anasnofal/projects/README.md

 * **Map Not Loading in RViz:**
   If RViz is empty or shows map errors, check the terminal where you launched Nav2 (Step 2.2).
 Look for errors from `[map_server]`.
 This usually indicates a wrong path to the `map.yaml` file in your launch command.

+* **Robot Freezes or Navigation Fails:**

+    If the robot stops and the DecisionNode seems stuck waiting for a navigation result, the robot's localization may have drifted.

+    1.In the Rviz , click the "Pause" button.

+    2.In RViz, re-localize the robot using the "2D Pose Estimate" tool to give it a fresh, accurate position

+    3.In the Rviz, click the "Resume" button.
+This may help Nav2 recover and continue its task.